Please ensure Javascript is enabled for purposes of website accessibility

 Seating

-• The picnic area in the Processional Way has tables, benches and stools, which can easily be moved by staff to accommodate wheelchair users or pushchairs.
+• The picnic area in the foyer has tables and benches, which can easily be moved by staff to accommodate wheelchair users or pushchairs.

 • In Gallery One and Gallery Two padded square stools are available at various points.